Skip to content

 ( flock -w 10 9 || exit 1

 To be clear: This script needs an .nvmrc file, containing the version of nodejs.
-If there is no .nvmrc file present, no assets will be build (except if you take the npm ci and npm run build and place those outide of the if statement.)
+If there is no .nvmrc file present, the nodejs version installed on the server will be used.

 if the nodejs version is not present, it will be installed the first deployment.
 So now you will build in the version you specify.